Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Results in the case of a finite number of shape functions on the real axis

-In the next section, we will point out the capability of this exact approach by comparing it to other algorithms in the simple case of a deterministic shape function which is continuously differentiable.
+In the next section, we will demonstrate the performance of this exact approach by comparing it to other algorithms in the simple case of a deterministic, continuously differentiable shape function.